‘General Hospital’ Spoilers For Wednesday: Nelle Needles Carly By Pinpointing A Trait She’ll Hate To Admit

 Nelle and Carly have been at odds with one another for quite some time now, but General Hospital spoilers hint that this ongoing conflict is coming to a head soon.
 It appears that the two women will have yet another confrontation during Wednesday’s episode and Nelle may force Carly to accept a truth she will surely hate to admit.

-In the sneak peek shared via Twitter, Nelle is seen talking to someone and it seems virtually guaranteed that it is Carly she is with during this scene.
-General Hospital spoilers reveal that Nelle will say that this person can start by admitting that they are just like her.
+In the sneak peek shared via Twitter, Nelle is seen talking to someone and it seems virtually guaranteed that she’s with Carly during this scene.
+General Hospital spoilers reveal that Nelle will say this person can start by admitting they are just like her.
 This certainly will not sit well with Carly.

-Carly will not want to admit it, but Nelle is speaking some truth here.
-Carly and Nelle share some aspects of their childhood with one another since they both had Frank Benson as a father.
+Carly will not want to admit it, but Nelle is speaking some truth.
+Carly and Nelle share some aspects of their childhood since they both had Frank Benson as a father.

-Frank seemingly was no real prize as a parental figure, and it seems that their experiences with him went a long way into shaping who both Carly and Nelle became as they grew up.
-As General Hospital viewers know well, they each have a long history of being scheming and manipulative.
+Frank seemingly was no real prize as a parental figure and it appears their experiences with him significantly shaped Carly and Nelle’s future.
+As General Hospital viewers know well, each woman has a long history of being scheming and manipulative.

 Nelle is great at playing sweet and innocent when she needs to, but those who know her are no longer fooled by this act.
 Carly still does plenty of scheming and generally makes no apologies for it.
-At the same time, she probably would have a hard time realizing that in a lot of ways, she hasn’t necessarily changed much from who she was when she first caused waves in Port Charles.
+At the same time, she probably would have a hard time realizing that — in a lot of ways — she hasn’t necessarily changed much from who she was when she first caused waves in Port Charles.

 "Carly is coming perilously close to harassing Nelle." #GH pic.twitter.com/whookgJOmM